 For more information check out It’s Relevant TV’s official site: http://www.itsrelevant.com or call their U.S. Headquarters at: (203) 588-1689

-Now there’s nothing wrong with managing something yourself– If you enjoy doing the hard work.
-But if you’re a business owner time is money.
+Now, there’s nothing wrong with managing something yourself.
+If you enjoy doing the hard work, power to you; however if you’re a business owner, time is money.

 With IRTV, you literally set it and forget it.